ctxkiwi/typed-js/README.md

 removeElement(myButton, msg);

 // Store a string into a variable, the word "HMTL" is just for the IDE to know it's HTML
-#STRING:HTML myTemplate
+#string:html myTemplate
 <div>Hello world!</div>
-#ENDSTRING // result in var myTemplate = "...content...";
+#end // result in var myTemplate = "...content...";

 include "./window-ready.tjs"